 - a.
 When a pitched ball outside the strike zone touches a batter, it is a dead ball, and the batter is awarded first base.
 No runners may advance. - b.
 If a pitched ball in the strike zone touches the batter, it shall be called a strike.
 It is a dead ball, and no base is awarded and no runners may advance. - c.
 If a batter swings at a pitch and is touched by the pitch, it shall be called a strike.
-It is a dead ball, and no base is awarded and no runners may advance. - 21.
-Foul tip: If a catcher holds a foul tip on the third strike, the batter is out.
+It is a dead ball, and no base is awarded and no runners may advance.

+- 21. Foul tip: If a catcher holds a foul tip on the third strike, the batter is out.
 The ball is alive, and the runners may advance at their own risk. - 22.
 Infield fly rule.
-The infield fly rule is not used at this level.

-- 23. Dropped third strike rule.
+The infield fly rule is not used at this level. - 23.
+Dropped third strike rule.
 No dropped third strike rule is used.
 If the catcher drops or misses a third strike, the batter is out.
 Runners may advance at their own risk. - 24.
 Intentional Walk.
-No intentional walks are permitted at this level.

-25. Equipment rules.
+No intentional walks are permitted at this level. - 25.
+Equipment rules. - a.

-- a.
 The league will provide each team with 5 batting helmets with protective facemasks for use while batting and running the bases.
 Batters and all runners must always wear the caged helmets.
 Use of helmets without cages is not allowed, for reasons of safety and to avoid disruptions to switch helmets for running the bases.
-A runner who intentionally removes a helmet while the ball is in play without the umpire's permission may be called out. - Batters must wear a helmet while on base.
+A runner who intentionally removes a helmet while the ball is in play without the umpire's permission may be called out. - b.
+Batters must wear a helmet while on base.
 A runner who intentionally removes a helmet while the ball is in play may be called out. - c.
 Catchers must wear a catcher's helmet, mask, throat guard, chest protector and shin guards.
 Catchers must wear a cup. - d.
-Bats must have the USA label and can be any length or weight.
-Softball bats are not permitted. - 26.
-"Slug Bunting" is prohibited.
+Metal or composite bats must bear the USA Baseball label.
+Softball bats are not permitted.
+USSSA Bats are not permitted.
+Wood bats are permitted.
+This is the USA Baseball label:

+26. "Slug Bunting" is prohibited.
 Slug bunting is a hard slap, swing, or half swing of the ball from a bunting stance.
 A batter who slug bunts will be called out.